GottaYotta/PixelSDK/README.md

 <key>NSCameraUsageDescription</key>
 <string>Camera access is needed so you can take photos.</string>
 ```

-Import PixelSDK into the file you are working on.
+Present the SDK in response to a user action, for example, clicking a button.
+The default primary filters and adjustment filters will be used.
+The SDK will support both photo and video of any dimension with access to both the camera and library.

 ```swift
 import PixelSDK
 ```

-Present the SDK in response to a user action, for example, clicking a button.
-The default primary filters and adjustment filters will be used.
-The SDK will support both photo and video of any dimension with access to both the camera and library.
 ```swift
 let container = ContainerController() container.editControllerDelegate = self